Uranograph

 Before you begin sound design or performance, resetting the Uranograph to its base state is a good idea.
 This gives you a clean starting point—a simple sine wave—ideal for shaping new sounds from scratch.

 You only need to adjust the parameters listed below; all others can remain as they are.
+With these settings, the uranograph will produce a pure tone, perfect for starting fresh setups.

 • Mod Amount: 0%